mesoform/client-onboarding/azure/README.md

         az login
         ```

-*   **Athena Project**: You must have already been onboarded by Mesoform.
+*   **Athena Project**: You must have already been onboarded by Mesoform (see [athena.mesoform.com](https://athena.mesoform.com)).
 This provides the OIDC issuer URLs required for setting up federated credentials.

 ### 2. Initialize